Getting your Trinity Audio player ready... |

 KEY FACT:

-Passages in Reading and Writing are about 100 words each on the digital test, with only 1 question per passage.
-The length of word problems in the Math section is also reduced.
+Passages in Reading and Writing are now about 100 words each on the digital test, and word problems in the Math section have also been shortened.

 Calculator Use

-One change that many students who take the SAT — or will in the future — are excited about is that the new SAT allows test-takers to use a calculator for all Math questions.
+One change that many students taking the SAT are excited about is that the digital SAT allows test-takers to use a calculator for all Math questions.

 So, there is no longer a “No Calculator” Math section.

-As I mentioned earlier, there will be an on-screen graphing calculator built into the digital test.
-You’ll have access to that calculator during both of the 2 modules that make up the Math section.
+As I mentioned earlier, there is an on-screen graphing calculator built into the digital test.
+You have access to that calculator during both of the 2 modules that make up the Math section.
 Additionally, you have the option of bringing your own calculator to use during both modules.

 KEY FACT:

-There is no “No Calculator” Math section on the new SAT.
+There is no “No Calculator” Math section on the digital SAT — calculators are allowed for all Math questions.

-Now that we’ve covered the major structural changes in the new version of the SAT, let’s talk about the notable content changes.
+Now that we’ve covered the major structural changes in the digital SAT, let’s talk about the notable content changes.

 Question Types

-Regardless of the digital test rollout, the SAT remains a test of college readiness.
-So, overall the skills tested remain largely the same.
-However, there are some changes to the question types that appear on the SAT and which skills are emphasized.
+It’s important to keep in mind that even with the digital exam, the SAT remains a test of college readiness.
+So, overall, the skills tested have remained largely the same.
+However, there have been some changes to the question types that appear on the SAT and to which skills are emphasized.
 Let’s take a look.

 Math Section

-The math concepts tested on the new SAT are the same as those tested on the old version.
-So, you’ll see the same topics in algebra, geometry, data analysis, and trigonometry.
+The math concepts tested on the digital SAT are unchanged.
+So, you see the same topics in algebra, geometry, data analysis, and trigonometry.

-However, a slightly smaller percentage of these Math questions are multiple-choice on the new test.
-On the old version, about 80% of Math questions are multiple-choice, while the other 20% are student-produced response questions, which require you to write in an answer.
-On the new SAT, that split is roughly 75% / 25%.
-So, given that there are 44 Math questions on the new SAT, you can expect there to be a total of around 33 multiple-choice questions and around 11 student-produced response, or grid-in, questions.
+However, a slightly smaller percentage of these Math questions are multiple-choice on the digital test.
+In the previous version, about 80% of Math questions were multiple-choice, while the other 20% were student-produced response (SPR) questions, which required you to write in an answer.
+On the digital SAT, that split is roughly 75% / 25%.
+So, given that there are 44 Math questions, there are a total of around 33 multiple-choice questions and around 11 SPR, or grid-in, questions.

 KEY FACT:

-On the new SAT, about 75% of Math questions are multiple-choice, and about 25% are grid-in.
+On the digital SAT, about 75% of Math questions are multiple-choice and about 25% are grid-in.

-Let’s look at the 4 broad topic categories that Math questions on the digital test fall into.
+Let’s look at the 4 broad topic categories of digital SAT Math questions.

-In the new SAT Math section, you’ll see questions that fall into the following 4 broad categories:
+In the digital SAT Math section, the topics tested fall into the following 4 broad categories:

 - Algebra (13–15 questions): concepts such as linear equations, linear functions, and linear inequalities